philips-software/license-scanner/README.md

 the `LICENSE_DIR` environment variable.

 ## TO DO / Limitations
-- Verify checksum for downloaded artifact before scanning.
-- Store scan failures and expose them via API.
-- provide scanning time budget based on number of files.
+(Checked items are under development.)

+Must-have
-- List all individually scanned licenses instead of joining them with an "AND" operator.
+- [ ] Fix: List all individually scanned licenses (instead of joining them with an "AND" operator).
+- [ ] Manual curation of scanned licenses.
+- [ ] Manual resolution of failed scans.
+- [ ] Resolve detected non-SPDX licenses.
+- [ ] User interface for manual curation.
+- [ ] Production-grade database (e.g. Postgres).
+- [ ] Authentication of clients.

+Should-have
+- [ ] Support (confirmed) declared non-SPDX custom licenses.
+- [ ] Verify checksum for downloaded artifact before scanning.
-- Detect and return copyright statements.
+- [ ] Detect and return other copyright statements.
-- Include SPDX version handling.
-- Include license name, text, and reference URL as dictionary for all non-SPDX references mentioned in the licenses list.
-- Store (any) provided declared license, so manual curation can take it into account.
+- [ ] provide scanning time budget based on number of files.

+Others
-- Integrate with FOSSology scanner.
+- [ ] Integrate with FOSSology scanner.
-- (Client and) API for curation of scan results and restarting failed scans.
-- The service stores licenses in a H2 database to avoid integration with an external database.
-For production this needs to be a more reliable and faster database.
-- An in-memory thread pool queues scans that does not persist upon a server restart.
-This should be replace by a persistent AMQP queue.
-- Add a security layer to the REST API.
+- [ ] Include SPDX version handling.
+- [ ] Multi-server scanning queue (like AMQP) that persists after restart of individual servers in a load-balanced configuration.